 How many times throughout the night would you estimate you wake up and flip your pillow over?
 It can be nice to find the cool side of your pillow, but flipping the pillow also places the filling that has been shoved out from under your head back under your neck.
 That is, until you move around a little more and all that filling gets shoved out of the way again.

 This need for constant flipping can disrupt your sleep and leave you tired the next morning.
-But you’ll never need to flip a memory foam neck pillow.
-These pillows are designed only to give way in the places you need them to, providing constant support to your neck without propping your head up at a strange angle.
+But you’ll never need to flip a memory foam neck pillow so you're sure to get a good night's sleep.
+These pain free pillows are designed only to give way in the places you need them to, providing constant support to your neck without propping your head up at a strange angle and without needing to be constantly adjustable.

 Does your partner complain that you snore like a chainsaw when you sleep?
 Have you ever been tested for sleep apnea, a condition that can cause not only snoring but also long-term sleep deprivation?
 What would you say if we told you a memory foam neck pillow could help you stop snoring and sleep better?

 Snoring is caused by the muscles in the back of the throat relaxing and allowing your soft palate to fall down and block your airway.
 As you might imagine, that blockage gets worse if your neck is bent at a strange angle, pinching off your airway further.
+It's also common for back sleepers.
 Sleeping on a memory foam neck pillow can straighten out your neck, allowing you more room to breathe naturally and reducing snoring.

 Get Neck Support